Ntando92/Golf-Code-Basic-Challenge/README.md

 # Golf-Code-Basic-Challenge
-This is a basic challenge that found be on FreeCodeCamp.
-It's a byproduct of one of the certification courses I'm doing.
+This is a basic challenge that can be found on FreeCodeCamp; it's a byproduct of one of the certification courses I'm doing.
 In this challenge we had to compile some code that would calculate and evaluate the score a golfer achieved while playing to get the ball into the hole.

 So the value that goes by name of par determines the number of strikes a player took to eventually get the ball into the golf hole.
 The value of strokes determines the number of strikes the player was allocated to succeed.